prisso/nisumApp/README.md

 - Here I introduce a test for the SearchRepository class.
 I made multiple approachs using different powerful frameworks without success.
 Finally, I made a change in the the LocalSearchService class introducing the StorableSearchService which is a extension of SearchService interface.
 Other changes were made in the code since I forgot a field in the Song model

+- SearchRepository class is fully implemented, so now test must run successfully.
+Also, the repo was added as parameter in the viewModels of the fragments and made a property of MainActivity